BlueEgg063/GEn/README.md

 # GEn (Game Engine)
-A SDL wrapper/game engine that removes a lot of SDL's pains and makes it suitable for game dev!
+An SDL wrapper/game engine that makes it suitable for game dev!

 # Dependencies

-- `gcc`
+- `gcc`(this is just a wrapper for `clang` on macOS)
 - `SDL2`
 - `SDL2_Image`
 - `make`
-- `ar` (This comes with MacOS Commandline Tools and is included in binutils on Linux)
+- `ar` (This comes with macOS Commandline Tools and is included in binutils on Linux)

 ## On Linux:
 On Linux, you can install the dependencies with the included package managers.
-This is not an all inclusive list, so if you don't find your distro here, just Google it, but these are the most common distros.
+This is not an all-inclusive list, so if you don't find your distro here, just Google it, but these are the most common distros.
 ### Debian and Derivatives:
 `sudo apt install gcc libsdl2-dev libsdl2-image-dev make git binutils`